 If you're a fan of tender, light textured biscuits, you will absolutely love these buckwheat biscuits.
 They're straight buckwheat flour too - no starches or other flours included.
-Plus they've got the added bonus of being grain-free too.
+Plus they've got the added bonus of being gluten free and grain-free too.

 Don't let the cracked top fool you, these biscuits have a great, high rising texture, a nice interior that's the ideal balance between pull-apart and firm and are just 8 ingredients!
 They are as good toasted as they are fresh.
 And if you like these regular gluten free biscuits and these almond biscuits, you'll definitely love these too.